 Free is my favorite price!
+Some of these are great ideas for pre-celebration family activities, but there are a bunch that will make great stocking stuffers or gifts for kids.
 Assuming you already maintain a color printer, nothing could be easier than printing off some craft projects and having the little ones help you.
 A lot of these ideas will make perfect “finishing touches.”
 I personally am planning some photo gift tags that can be ornaments for next year!

 Free Printables that make great gifts or holiday activities for kids:

 - Try these two sided animal frames from Jinxy Kids.
 They are easy enough for an advanced cutter to do alone, or have your kiddo wield the glue stick to help assemble them.
 There is nothing specific to any one holiday about them, so you could also add a small magnet on the back for year round enjoyment.

 - Create 3-D paper snowflakes from Spoonful.com.
 You don’t need anything but printer paper and scissors plus tape or staples.

 - First Palette offers these printable Christmas Tree ornaments.
 Have the kids color one side and use the other as a gift tag, and everyone will get an original work of art from your kiddo along with their gift.

 - Print, color, and assemble a penguin from SmartyPants Fun.
 My little man is in love with “peng-ins” this year so I plan to make him a set.
 I’m going to use Picasa to re-size them and make two parent penguins and a pair of “brudder” penguins.
 Big brother can help me make them!

 - Dressy Cats winter holiday sets from Made By Joel come in Christmas and Hanukkah versions and are not only adorable, but ready made for lots of pretend play.
 (These would make a great stocking stuffer!
 Print the colored version for littler children or the color-your-own for crafty big kids.)